SathyaBhat/sathyasays.com/content/posts/2021-12-digitalocean-kubernetes-challenge-gitops-argo-tekton.md

 * Understand Kaniko deeper
 * Add the full Argo stack
 * (as a stretch goal) Move all the kubectl apply to Terraform code (or maybe even [cdktf](https://learn.hashicorp.com/tutorials/terraform/cdktf)).

+Till the credits last, you can access the app that I have deployed over at [https://dok8s.sathyasays.com/2048-game/](https://dok8s.sathyasays.com/2048-game/).

 Subscribe [to the feed](https://sathyasays.com/index.xml) to be notified of new posts!